-This novel takes place during the Unidad Popular, a political alliance period, under the democratically elected socialist president Salvador Allende, and continues until the years following the military coup headed by General Augusto Pinochet in 1973.
-It narrates the "story of a provincial girl whose natural ingenuity makes her a victim of the deformations of an adult.
+A book that brings together four short novels.
+The outstanding Until She Goes No More takes place during the Unidad Popular, a political alliance period, under the democratically elected socialist president Salvador Allende, and continues until the years following the military coup headed by Augusto Pinochet in 1973.
+It narrates the story of a provincial girl whose natural innocence makes her a victim of the deformations of an adult.
 This narrative situation allows the unfolding of a new vision of the rural world, whose beauty hides the merciless harassment of the landlords over the defenselessness of the servitude, through a language of surprising stylistic elegance and poetic evocative capacity.
-One of the best novels of the biennium 1996-97"-Handbook of Latin American Studies.

 This is the story of a family that emerges thanks to the early vision of the mother determined to ensure the economic future of her children.
 The narrator knows each detail and without euphemisms, with a stark realism, we confide the story of these characters: men and women apparently “very ordinary”, but at the time of the story they become unique and important.